-- A. The Board approved the appointment of James D. Fink, Chief Financial Officer, to the Office of Board Treasurer of the Spring-Ford Area School District Board of Directors for the term of one (1) year, effective July 1, 2017. - B. The Board approved the appointment of Diane M. Fern, Executive Secretary, to the Office of the Board Secretary of the Spring-Ford Area School District Board of Directors for a term of four (4) years, effective July 1, 2017.
+- A. Board approval is needed for the appointment of James D. Fink, Chief Financial Officer, to the Office of Board Treasurer of the Spring-Ford Area School District Board of Directors for the term of one (1) year, effective July 1, 2017. - B. Administration recommends approval of the appointment of Diane M. Fern, Executive Secretary, to the Office of the Board Secretary of the Spring-Ford Area School District Board of Directors for a term of four (4) years, effective July 1, 2017.